Who We Are

 Collaboration, Inclusion, Effectiveness, Accountability.

-Engaging with FinEquity - What Does Membership Mean?
+Engaging with FinEquity - What Does it Mean?

-By signing up for the FinEquity mailing list you are considered a member of FinEquity’s vibrant Community of Practice.
-FinEquity is an open and inclusive community and we’re always happy to add new members.
-Engaging with FinEquity provides a variety of channels and facilitated platforms for members to share experiences, identify key challenges, discuss new ideas, document emerging good practices and solve common problems associated with increasing equitable access to and use of a broad range of financial services.
+By signing up for the FinEquity mailing list you are considered a participant of FinEquity’s vibrant Community of Practice.
+FinEquity is an open and inclusive community and we’re always happy to add new participants.
+Engaging with FinEquity provides a variety of channels and facilitated platforms for participants to share experiences, identify key challenges, discuss new ideas, document emerging good practices and solve common problems associated with increasing equitable access to and use of a broad range of financial services.

 Connect:

-FinEquity Annual Convenings are a terrific opportunity to connect with members of the global women's financial inclusion community as we engage in productive, inspiring conversations.
+FinEquity Annual Convenings are a terrific opportunity to connect with like-minded individuals in the global women's financial inclusion sector, as we engage in productive and inspiring conversations.
 The Annual Convening includes a combination of panels, group discussions and member share sessions arranged to showcase solutions and ongoing efforts to accelerate women's economic empowerment through financial inclusion.

 FinEquityALC: This Spanish-language discussion forum is intended to broaden engagement and exchange on women’s financial inclusion across the Latin American and Caribbean region.
 The FinEquityALC community has its own Dgroups and FinDev Gateway Web Pages